NSAPH-Data-Platform/nsaph-core-platform/doc/TerritorialCodes.md

 (territorial-codes-functions)=
 ### Functions

+The functions below are defined in [zip2fips.sql](members/zip2fips.sql) and used to map zip codes to county FIPS codes or to validate that a given combination of zip code and county code exists.

-* `public.zip_to_fips(year int, zip int) RETURNS int`
+* `public.zip_to_fips(year int, zip int) RETURNS int`.
+This function looks for all counties that intersect the provided zip code area in the given year.
+    The intersecting counties are then sorted by the ratio of residential addresses within the zip code area that fall into each county.
+The county with the highest ratio is selected as the return value.
+The FIPS code for such county is returned as an integer.
-* `public.zip_to_fips(year int, zip int) RETURNS varchar` - the same as the above, just a different return type
+* `public.zip_to_fips3(year int, zip int) RETURNS varchar(3)` - the same as
+    the above, but return value is a 3-character string (VARCHAR(3)) padded by zeros.
 * `public.is_zip_to_fips_exact(year int, zip int) RETURNS bool` returns `true` if county fips code can be unambiguously inferred from the given zip code in the given year, `false` otherwise.
 In particular this function return `false` if a `year` is missing from mapping files.
 * `public.validate_zip_fips(zip int, fips2 varchar, fips3 varchar) RETURNS bool`
-    returns true if a given combination of the codes is a valid combination, i.e. if there are places that in the given state and county that have the given zip code.
+    returns true if a given combination of the codes is a valid combination, i.e. if there are exist (or ever existed) any residential, business or other addresses in the given state and county that have the given zip code.